gazebosim/gz-sim/Migration.md

   + Header files under `ignition/...` are deprecated and will be removed in future versions.
   Use `gz/...` instead.

-## Gazebo 6.1 to 6.2
+## Gazebo Sim 6.1 to 6.2

 * If no `<namespace>` is given to the `Thruster` plugin, the namespace now defaults to the model name, instead of an empty string.

-## Gazebo 5.x to 6.x
+## Gazebo Sim 5.x to 6.x

 * The ParticleEmitter system is deprecated.
 Please use the ParticleEmitter2 system.

 * Marker example has been moved to Gazebo GUI.

 * Some GUI plugins have been moved to Gazebo GUI.
-Gazebo users don't need to change their configuration files, the plugins will be loaded the same way.
+Gazebo Sim users don't need to change their configuration files, the plugins will be loaded the same way.
     * Grid Config
     * Tape Measure